rodgco/advent-of-code-python/README.md

 - `--profile`: run solution through a performance profiler
 - `--slow`: specify that long-running solutions (or those requiring manual input) should be run.
 They're skipped otherwise
 - `--time`: print information about how long solutions took to run.
 More useful than timing at a shell level, since this only starts the timer once all imports have happened and any `advent`-related code is done.
+- `--no-submit`: don't submit result if not running on test data.
+By default, solutions are automatically submitted when run with real input.
+- `--spinner`: display a spinner animation while running slow operations.
+See [spinner](#spinner)

 #### Examples